BassT23/Proxmox/docs/scheduler.md

 Times use the local system timezone shown in the WebUI.
 Schedules can be enabled, disabled, edited, or deleted without changing `update.conf`.

+Scheduled Check notifications are controlled by `EMAIL_DAILY_CHECK`, shown in Settings as **Email for scheduled checks**.
+Its default is `true`; setting it to `false` suppresses mail for scheduled Checks only.
+Manual global Checks and Updates are independent of this setting.
+Single-target notifications use the separate `EMAIL_SINGLE_RUNS` option.

 The selected target set is only the requested scope.
 Existing include/exclude, eligibility, backup, lifecycle, lock, notification, and reboot rules remain authoritative.
 Scheduler actions call the existing single-target or all-target